 It is important not to mount the Raspberry Pi case too high as you need to save some space for the wall mount later.

 I also used a fair portion of gaffer tape to tighten up any loose ends.
 The little switches that come with the monitor should remain accessible if you want to adjust the picture quality of the monitor later.
-In fact, I haven’t used them once yet.
+I haven’t used them once yet.

 BE CAREFUL WITH ELECTRIC WIRING, AND DON’T DO IT IF YOU DON’T KNOW WHAT YOU DOING!!!